Configure Email Delivery - Update MX records

 - Troubleshooting Email Delivery

-MX entries are special records of DNS Servers that designate the recipient email servers for your domain.
-MX Records are the resource entries in your domain’s DNS, which transmit the email server information to the other DNS Servers in the web and route emails to the correct servers.
-To know the current MX records of your domain, provide your domain name in the third party tools like www.mxtoolbox.com.
+MX Entries are special DNS Server records that designate recipient email servers for your domain.
+MX Records are the resource entries in your domain’s DNS, which transmit email server information to other DNS Servers on the web, which then send emails to your domain.
+You can change the MX Records after creating all of the user accounts and email addresses in Zoho.

-Follow the steps below to change the MX records for your domain.
+Follow these steps to change your domain's MX Records.
 The terminology used here is generalized and may vary according to your provider.

 - Log into your domain registrar's web portal where your domain's name server is pointed.

 - Launch the DNS Manager/ Domain Management Page/ DNS Control Panel for your account, which lists all the domains you have registered.